richard-austin/security-cam/README.md

     shown in their fields.
 * **About**

-  version information for the NVR.
+  Version information for the NVR and open source software used in the project..